codebndr/compiler/README.md

 After that, you should install all the necessary software

-> sudo apt-get install apache2 libapache2-mod-php5 clang gcc-avr binutils-avr git
+> sudo apt-get install apache2 libapache2-mod-php5 php-pear clang gcc-avr binutils-avr git

 Then clone the GitHub project on the machine